raggzy271/RootsByIterativeMethods/README.md

 Just compile & run main.cpp.

-input.cpp will input f(x) and method.cpp will solve for it.
+input.cpp will input f(x) and method.cpp will solve it.